Actors & authorization

 useractors.
 The setRESTRICTED_TO_PRIVILEGEDlists every kind ausermay never run. - A

 usermay only debit accounts it owns.
-The gate pulls out the accounts the operation will drain and checks that each one belongs to the caller.
-Paying into a stranger's account is fine; draining one is not.
+The gate checks that every account the operation drains belongs to the caller.
+Paying into a stranger’s account is fine.

 The privileged set is, per source: